chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 - the [CSV Import module](https://omeka.org/s/docs/user-manual/modules/csvimport/#column-options) for Omeka S;
 - an understanding of Omeka S [items](https://omeka.org/s/docs/user-manual/content/items/) and [resource templates](https://omeka.org/s/docs/user-manual/content/resource-template/).

-{discussion of pre work goes here} In this example, transcribers are supposed to use the semicolon to separate the names of streets on each census sheet.
+**{discussion of pre work goes here}** In this example, transcribers are supposed to use the semicolon to separate the names of streets on each census sheet.
 This should allow us to use the "multivalue separator" option in the CSV import.
 However, there is of course the chance that a transcriber will forget and use a comma.
 For that reason you might want to use a more distinct separator or do manual separation before importing (see below).

 **Note** This mapping process described here will only work when importing the exported data into the *same* Omeka S installation where the DataScribe transcription has taken place.

+The screenshots in this example are all of 1950 Census data using the Census Sheet Data form[(download json file)](/tutorials/censusSheetDataForm.json), importing into items using the Census Items resource template [(download json file)](/tutorials/censusDocumentTemplate.json).
+If you want to run a test using these resources, download the linked jsons and a selection of pages from the [1950 Census website](https://1950census.archives.gov).
+Create a dataset with the form and transcribe at least three sheets (items).

 ## Add exported data to existing items